thestochasticman/gopher_client/Assignment.md

 		* Size of Data Received(Bytes)
 			* 677368
 		* Sample of the Content:
-			*  ``b'For a number of years now, work has been proceeding in order to bring perfection to the crudel..``
+			*  ``b'For a number of years now, work has been proceeding in order to bring perfection to the crudel`` ...
 * Smallest File
 	* ``comp3310.ddns.net:70/misc/godot``
 	* No Data Received